-In July 2010, I experienced a series of what I considered 'supernatural' incidents followed by a relentless thirst for new information.
+In July 2010, I experienced a series of what I considered 'supernatural' incidents followed by a relentless quest for answers.
 This site has grown out of my search for alternative solutions to chronic fatigue syndrome, myofascial pain, fibromyalgia, the affects of stress, anxiety, depression, trauma, and PTSD, plus spondylolisthesis symptoms.
 Come inside, read my story on the About page, and hopefully, you'll find some solutions for your own life!
 Subscribe to my blog by email.

 (Personal comments: I modified my diet to what seemed to work for me.. avoiding wheat, dairy, soy & white rice as much as possible.
 Someone else's ice cream is my occational splurge of white rice/cheese/tortilla.
 My bowels move faithfully every morning as long as I stick to my 'food list'.
 I used to avoid exercise so it was a huge hurtle to start with just 5 minutes at a time.
 I posted the ones I started with.
 I had to teach myself to fall asleep without a drug.
 I'm still learning different meditation techniques.
 I don't have extra $ for the books, CDs, DVD's that are suggested in the articles, so I found the ones that I could get for free.
 I just started the process of learning how to take care of my emotional health... trying different things like EFT (Emotional Freedom Technique.)